mahesh247/mahesh-site/src/content/pages/index.md

 ---
 template: index-page
 slug: /
-title: Mahesh Maharjan
+title: John Doe
-tagline: Web Developer
+tagline: Web Designer
 featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
 cta:
   ctaText: Know more
   ctaLink: /about
 ---
-He is a award winning web developer, based in sunny side of California.
-Working as Plugin Developer at Catch Themes.
+He is a award winning web designer, based in sunny side of California.
+Working as Senior Designer at Murray Inc.